m0chan/m0chan.github.io/_unpublished/2019-08-14-Simple-Win32-Buffer-Overflow-Pt1.md

 push %ebp
 mov ebp,ebp
 sub esp, %n

+where %n is the space in bytes allocated for local variables
 ```

 *Remember destination comes before source, so in this case we would move the value of the ESP register into EBP - Really the current `ESP` register, aka the top of the stack would now represent the bottom (`EBP`) of our stack frame.*